petergreen86/hub-upgrade/README.md

 2. You have deployed hub with a stack called "hub"
 3. Your current deployment is stopped (docker stack rm hub)
 4. You want to enable snippet scanning and source upload
+5. For external database access, HUB_POSTGRES_ADMIN_PASSWORD_FILE and HUB_POSTGRES_USER_PASSWORD_FILE must exist in /opt/secrets
+6. Azure DB SSL connections are enabled by default
+7. External database has already been initialized

 ## What it does